The 7 Best Ships for First-Time Cruisers

 Highlights: Cruise on Royal Caribbean's Allure of the Seas from Fort Lauderdale, Florida, to the Caribbean, and you may forget you're on a ship altogether.
 Practically the size of a small town, this vessel is even divided into neighborhoods with a promenade running down the center lined with shops.
 Stay active on the ice-skating rink, FlowRider simulated surf machines, zip line, and rock climbing wall, just to mention a few of the activities.

 Best For: People who worry that a cruise is too expensive.

-Highlights: Think of Carnival Cruise Lines as the Target store of cruising, with many aisles to explore.
-Try the Carnival Vista, Carnival’s largest ship so far, out of Miami or Galveston, and swoosh down water slides, see first-rate comedians, and catch a flick at the poolside theater on deck.
+Highlights: Think of Carnival Cruise Line as the Target store of cruising: affordable prices, excellent service and a fun experience.
+Try the Carnival Vista, Carnival’s largest ship so far, out of Miami or Galveston, and swoosh down water slides, see first-rate comedians, and catch a flick at the first IMAX theater at sea.